 CAIR leaders from 40 states gathered together to attend sessions focusing on topics such as media relations (holding news conferences, writing news releases, and interviewing); PATRIOT ACT I and II; grant writing; responding to Islamophobic attacks; working with political parties; lobbying; coalition building; and civil rights lessons from the past and present.

-Speakers at the Saturday evening dinner addressed a topic dear to the Washington Report: "The Importance of Political Enfranchisement and Using the Muslim Voter Bloc for the 2004 Elections and Beyond."
+Speakers at the Saturday evening dinner addressed a topic dear to the Washington Report on Middle East Affairs,: "The Importance of Political Enfranchisement and Using the Muslim Voter Bloc for the 2004 Elections and Beyond."
 Deedra Abboud, director of the CAIR Arizona chapter, introducing herself to the audience, challenged the male CAIR national leaders that she soon would be looking for a national role.

 The next speaker, Dr. Agha Saeed, director of the American Muslim Alliance, said that Islam was in the midst of a renaissance in which Muslim states and organizations are undergoing internal reform.
 "When we're wrong, we have the courage to correct ourselves," Dr. Saeed said.
 "When we're right we press our cause even if the price is high."